xiaoke2000/zhaofeng-shu33.github.io/public/2018/New_workstation_setup.md

 With 8GB RAM, Intel Core i5 (4).

 The computer comes with preinstalled softwares, some of which I do not need.

-Below is changes I made to the workstation.

 ## Uninstalling